sagr4019/ResearchProject/data-generation-and-validation/security-type-system/README.md

 `TAB_SIZE` – Size of blank characters used for indentation in prettyprinting

-`SEED` – The seed can be changed as desired.
+`SEED` – The seed can be changed as desired

-`ENABLE_PRINTING` – If True: prettyprints each generated program along with the result from the security checker
+`PRINT_SECURITY_OUTPUT` – If True: print output of security checker

 `ENABLE_IMPLICIT_FLOW` – If True: consider implicit flow at generation.
+If False: consider explicit flow at generation

+`STORE_PRETTYPRINTED_AST` – If True: store also prettyprinted ast

+`PRINT_PATHS` – If True: print paths of generated programs

 ## Generate programs